allennrbc/Software-Tools-Spring-2024/README.md

 Retail also has a higher Job Quit Rate and lower Job Openings Rate.

-The retail industry practice of hiring part time workers and then choosing to hire more part time workers rather than increasing the work hours of existing staff is not new.

 We have determined that this retail industry practice of hiring part time workers and then choosing to hire more part time workers rather than increasing the work hours of existing staff is not new.

 This practice is insidious because it subjects workers to dynamic schedules which confounds a worker’s ability to manage caring for family or scheduling a second job.